 Do you analyze and investigate your supplement labels?
 This can be easier said than done, as many labels are confusing to read, and sometimes even misleading for the consumer.
 Reading supplement labels can feel like an unfamiliar language - your eyes may glaze over words and terms that you’re not familiar with.
 It’s like when you saw the word ‘quinoa’ for the first time.

 There’s a reason why nearly half of the Canadian population takes supplements.
 In North America, processed foods can make up close to 70% of our diet.
 There are not enough people cooking meals and snacks from scratch, with whole fresh foods on a daily basis.
 Our modern society makes us feel as if we do not have enough hours in the day, and oftentimes we base our meals on what is quick and convenient.

 This is not the only reason we may be missing out on essential micronutrients: vitamins and minerals such as A, C, D, magnesium, and selenium.
 Our modern-day farming processes have actually made 33% of land moderately to highly degraded due to the erosion, salinization, compaction, acidification, and chemical pollution of our soil (1).

-There are also certain groups of people who may require extra nutrients, as some lifestyle habits or conditions related to depleted or prevented absorption As an example, caffeine in coffee or tea may decrease iron absorption (2), smoking depletes vitamin C, and exercise depletes magnesium.
+There are certain groups of people who may require extra nutrients, as some lifestyle habits or conditions related to depleted or prevented absorption For example, caffeine in coffee or tea may decrease iron absorption (2), smoking depletes vitamin C, and exercise depletes magnesium.
 You may also need additional nutrients if you: